Lindsey Trimble O'ConnorAssistant Professor, Sociology

 M.A.
 Sociology, Washington State University, 2008

 B.A.
 Sociology and Psychology, Indiana University, Bloomington, 2004

 Lindsey Trimble O’Connor recently joined the California State University Channel Islands as an Assistant Professor of Sociology.
 She teaches and conducts research on gender, work, and social networks.

 Before joining CSUCI, she worked as a postdoctoral research fellow at the Michelle R. Clayman Institute for Gender Research at Stanford University.
-She is a member of Clayman’s Redesigning and Redefining Work research group, an interdisciplinary team of researchers who study the impact of alternative working arrangements (e.g., flextime) on workers and businesses.
+She is a member of Clayman’s Redesigning and Redefining Work research group, an interdisciplinary team of researchers who study the impact of alternative working arrangements (e.g., flextime) on workers and businesses, and a member of the Organizations, Occupations, and Work section of the American Sociological Association.
 She earned her Ph.D. in Sociology from Washington State University in 2012.

 Work and Labor Markets, Social Networks and Work, Gender, Occupational Race/Sex Segregation, Work Organizations, Work/Family Interface, Stratification, Poverty/Welfare